CWillberg/Lectures/stream_wst_04/index.md

 - Reduce notch effect
 - Material adaptation
-- Design adjustments to prevent local stress from exceeding allowable limits
+- Adjust design so that local stress does not exceed allowable limits
 - Regular inspections

 ---